thacherT1D/webdevstuff/Auth/User_Registration.desc.md

 │             │        │               │       │ 3899 67e1 bcfc 3672 │
 └─────────────┘        └───  sha256  ──┘       └─────────────────────┘
 ```

+A cryptographic hash function is designed to be one-way function.
+In other words, it should be unfeasible to calculate the input string based on the output string.
+The only way to recreate the input string using it's output string is to try a large number of possible inputs to see if they produce a match.

+### Exercise

+Turn to a neighbor and explain what a cryptographic hash function is and when you might use one.

 ## Why is password hashing important?